What A Trauma Informed Classroom Taught Me About Leadership

 You can understand why someone behaved in a certain way and still be very clear that it wasn’t acceptable.

-Clear boundaries create safety for children and adults alike and holding them, calmly and consistently, is one of the kindest things you can do (in my opinion).
+Clear boundaries create safety for children and adults alike.
+Holding them, calmly and consistently, is one of the kindest things you can do (in my opinion).

 The Stories We Don’t See